Home CBD THC Percentage Chart: Does THC Percentage Matter?

 • Edibles

 Edibles, like cookies or brownies, infuse THC into food.
-Consumption is discreet and smoke-free.
+Edible consumption is discreet and smoke-free.
 However, manifesting effects can last 1-2 hours longer than inhaled methods.

 • Tinctures